-- In your Kibana instance, click on (Settings) > Saved objects
+- In Logs > Kibana, click (Settings) > Saved objects

 - You can un-select any categories you want to exclude from the export.
 Another way to do this is to hand-pick the objects you want to export, but this is less recommended.

 - A JSON file with your exported objects will be saved to your default location.